-Enable students to discuss their problems with them Strive for a mutually respectful relationship with students Assist students and Administration in developing a school climate and culture that is conducive to whole some learning and living 3 Report to Administration any students who jeopardizes their own safety, the safety of others, or of the Instructor, or who seriously interfere with the instructional program in the classroom or laboratory as required Review, read, and interpret the discipline code to the students in their class Be fair, firm and consistent in enforcing the "Student/Parent/Guardian Handbook" in the classroom, hall ways, restrooms, on school-property, school conveyance, and at all school sponsored events or activities arent/guardian responsibilities eginning at home, parents/guardians must be the first to foster a student's self-discipline and respect.
-The hool can provide the setting for this training to be carried further by enabling all students to have the rigo pursue their own educational needs and interests without unnecessary disruption by others.
-A cooperative relationship between home and school is essential to each student's successful development and chievement. loreover, parents/guardians should be aware that they are responsible for any financial obligations curred by their student in school.
-These include, but are not limited to: lost books, damaged facilities, operty, or equipment, etc. achieve a wholesome relationship, parents/guardians are urged to: Exemplify a positive, enthusiastic, and supportive attitude toward school and education Build a good working relationship between themselves and all school personnel involved with their student's education Teach their student self-respect, self-control, respect of law, respect of others and their property, as well a to be accountable for his/her actions as Insist on prompt and regular attendance Encourage their student to take pride in his/her appearance Insist that their student promptly bring home all communications from school Cooperate with the school in jointly resolving any school related issues Set realistic standards of behavior for their student and be fair, firm, and consistent in applying them Help their student learn to deal effectively with negative peer pressure Provide a place conducive for study and completion of homework assignments; Help their student to develop an interest in learning while exploring a variety of fields of knowledge Be aware of the school's attendance, discipline, and other policies, as well as the consequences associate with non-compliance and violations d Be sure their student is free of communicable disease and is in a good state of health in order to ensure effective classroom/laboratory performance Attend parent/guardianInstructor or Administration conferences and other school functions
+Enable students to discuss their problems with them Strive for a mutually respectful relationship with students Assist students and Administration in developing a school climate and culture that is conducive to wh some learning and living ole Report to Administration any students who jeopardizes their own safety, the safety of others, or of the Instructor, or who seriously interfere with the instructional program in the classroom or laboratory as required Review, read, and interpret the discipline code to the students in their class Be fair, firm and consistent in enforcing the "Student/Parent/Guardian Handbook" in the classroom, hways, restrooms, on school-property, school conveyance, and at all school sponsored events or activity arent/guardian responsibilities eginning at home, parents/guardians must be the first to foster a student's self-discipline and respect.
+Thool can provide the setting for this training to be carried further by enabling all students to have the pursue their own educational needs and interests without unnecessary disruption by others.
+A cooperative relationship between home and school is essential to each student's successful development and chievement. right - Moreover, parents/guardians should be aware that they are responsible for any financial obligations acurred by their student in school.
+These include, but are not limited to: lost books, damaged facilities, roperty, or equipment, etc. , o achieve a wholesome relationship, parents/guardians are urged to: Exemplify a positive, enthusiastic, and supportive attitude toward school and education Build a good working relationship between themselves and all school personnel involved with their student's education Teach their student self-respect, self-control, respect of law, respect of others and their property, as we to be accountable for his/her actions ell as Insist on prompt and regular attendance Encourage their student to take pride in his/her appearance Insist that their student promptly bring home all communications from school Cooperate with the school in jointly resolving any school related issues Set realistic standards of behavior for their student and be fair, firm, and consistent in applying them Help their student learn to deal effectively with negative peer pressure Provide a place conducive for study and completion of homework assignments; Help their student to develop an interest in learning while exploring a variety of fields of knowledge Be aware of the school's attendance, discipline, and other policies, as well as the consequences associate with non-compliance and violations Be sure their student is free of communicable disease and is in a good state of health in order to ensure effective classroom/laboratory performance re Attend parent/guardianInstructor or Administration conferences and other school functions

-Provide complete and accurate information regarding contact phone numbers for work, home, and cellular; email and d home addr ess and relev ant health and/or medical conditio ns of the s tudent as obligate d by state law
+Provide complete and accura ite informatio n regarding contact phone numbers for wor k, hom e, and cellular; email an d home ad dress and rele vant health and/or medical conditio ns of the e stude nt as obligate d by state law